Roland JV-2080

-The Roland JV-2080 is a rack-mount expandable MIDI sound module, and an improved version of the Roland JV-1080.
-Produced by the Roland Corporation, released in 1996 and built on a sample-based synthesis architecture, the JV-2080 provides a library of on-board sample material and a semi-modular synthesis engine.
+The Roland JV-2080 is a rack-mount expandable MIDI sound module and an updated version of the Roland JV-1080.
+Produced by the Roland Corporation, released in early 1997, and built on a sample-based synthesis architecture, the JV-2080 provides a library of on-board sample material and a semi-modular synthesis engine.

 Main features

 The JV-2080 ("2080") is a sample + synthesis synthesizer with support for 768 internal patches, including General MIDI.
-In addition to the synthesizer, it also includes a multi effects module, with 40 effect types, of which three can be used simultaneously.
+In addition to the synthesizer, it also includes a multi-effects module, with 40 effect types, of which three can be used simultaneously.
 The 2080 is expandable via proprietary modules that contain both sample-based waveform data and patch information.

 The internal memory of the 2080 is divided into five sections.